 In her first important role in a major motion picture, Naomi Watts is a revelation.
 For starters, Watts manages to make her potentially insufferable, seemingly one-note Betty a personable, well-rounded character.
 That’s no small feat.

-The fact that Betty Elms and Diane Selwyn look and sound like two radically different people – or rather, like characters played by radically different performers – earns Watts countless more points.
+The fact that Betty Elms and Diane Selwyn look and sound like two radically different people – or rather, like characters played by two radically different performers – earns Watts countless more points.
 Paradoxically, the most astounding facet of her work is that Betty’s naïveté and hopefulness are discernible underneath Diane’s all-consuming bitterness.

 As a result, instead of coming across as a jealous, vindictive villainess out to destroy other people’s lives, Diane – like Norma Desmond half a century earlier – is just one more victim of Hollywood’s Wicked Witch of Broken Dreams (whatever her real name, an actual Mulholland Dr. character).